Track Orders using Geofences

 Set geofences for all workers when you expect any workers in the account to visit from a fixed set of places like offices or warehouses.
 Visits involve the worker having entered the geofence and optionally exited the geofence.
 As the number of workers get larger, in hundreds or more, it is advisable to create geofences by groups to avoid generating noisy data.

-In the payload below, you are creating two geofences of Point and Polygon type for all workers under your account.
+In the payload below, you are creating a place of Point type for all workers under your account.
 Your account is automatically identified through your AccountId credential supplied in the API call.

 {